thewhitetulip/intro-to-vuejs/README.md

 Please raise an issue regarding the contribution you wish to make.
 Once that is decided you can start working on the change if it is a big one, otherwise just send a PR.

 This is a contributor friendly project and won't reject a PR unless there is really a valid reason.

+## Inspiration and Acknowledgements

+This book is inspired from the [official guide](http://vuejs.org), it can be thought of as a different rendering of the same content.
+Some content has been adapted from the [project](http://github.com/vuejs/vuejs.org/)

+## Availability

+This book is FOSS at [Github](https://github.com/thewhitetulip/intro-to-vuejs)